MO SMS (Mobile Originated)

 A term originating from military use that describes the structure of an attack, consisting of target identification, dispatching (of forces), decision, order, and destruction of the target.
 In cyber security the term kill chain is used to refer to the complete sequence involved in a phased attack from target acquisition to execution of effects (e.g. delivery of a payload) on a target.
 The concept has also been adopted to delineate advanced cyberattacks for the purpose of identifying the stages at which interdiction is possible and where defensive efforts may be focused (see Lockheed Martin’s ‘cyber kill chain’).

 The capturing and monitoring of a target whereabout's in real time typically by a nation-state actor or surveillance company (often acting as a proxy for the former) using signaling capabilities to exploit or simply bypass weak telecom network defenses.
 Targets tend to be selected based on the strategic value presented to the attacker, and in the most high-risk cases, are typically subject to well-resourced, highly sophisticated, long-term targeting campaigns.
-Discover how surveillance companies track you using mobile networks>
+Discover how surveillance companies can track you using mobile networks>

 A MO (Mobile Originated) SMS is a SMS that is sent from an originating handset to a SMSC.